 Role #1 – Team Leader

 For the role of team leader, one skill that is the most significant is leadership.
 The project manager can choose various types of leadership skills.
-In some situations, s/he makes use of authoritative style and in other occasions, democratic style is more effective.
+In some situations, s/he makes use of authoritative style and on other occasions, the democratic style is more effective.
 For instance, if you have hired many freshers in your team, leadership style would be different than the situation where you have a more experienced person in your team.

 As a leader,